 The world has been waiting for the Echo study’s results.
 Now that they’re out, the women are waiting for a wider range of contraceptive options, and the integration of HIV and sexual and reproductive health programmes for Africa’s women also needs to end.

-Yvette Raphael is the program for Advocates for the Prevention of HIV in Africa.
+Yvette Raphael is the programme manager for Advocates for the Prevention of HIV in Africa.
 She was a member of the global community advisory group for the Echo trial.